Stuck in a Rut: Adding Variety to your Cooking, Exercise Habits and Life

 - Look online at the menus of restaurants and get ideas for new flavor pairings and sides you might have never thought of before.
 This is a regular habit of mine, and I get so much inspiration from the great vegan restaurants that are out there.

 - If you have a gym membership, sign up to that class you always take a peek into but have been too shy to try.
 If you hated it, try one that is totally different!
-There's nothing better for sticking to an exercise routine and avoid the rut stage than mixing it up.
+There's nothing better for sticking to an exercise routine and avoiding the rut stage than mixing it up and doing something you truly enjoy.

 - Take a break by trying a calming exercise like walking or restorative yoga for a few days.
 We often put too much pressure on ourselves and take our bodies to the limit.
 No wonder we feel like never doing a workout again!
 A few days of a calmer exercise will make you crave that variety between breaking a sweat and easing into it.
 My favorite yoga teacher for this with free youtube classes that simply make you feel GOOD, is Yoga with Adriene and also Colleen Saidman.

-- Mixing it up (as in what you do for exercise each day), and taking a full day's rest are the best tools I have for breaking an exercise rut.
+- Mixing it up (as in what you do for exercise each day), and taking a full day's rest or even a full week's rest when you need it, are the best tools I have for breaking a rut.
+Usually I'm either in need of some more activity and want to break a sweat doing something fun, or I really need a rest and I let myself take it.

 - Tidy up your house.
 You won't believe what a good session of organizing and donating old stuff will do to your "get out of this rut" efforts.
 Clean your house, open the shades and your windows and enjoy the peace.